 When you get new tires, you typically buy all four at the same time.
 Given this, it’s important that you try to evenly wear out your tires.

-Keeping your tires regularly rotated is an easy way to look out for your vehicle over time.
+Assessing your tires by keeping them regularly rotated is an easy way to look out for your vehicle over time.

 Trust Your Tire Pressure Gauge

 For just a few dollars, you can invest in a tire pressure gauge that you can then keep in your car.
 Tire inflation issues never come up at a good time, but you can reduce the risk by proactively checking the tire pressure with this gauge.
 All you have to do is: